nostrband/askexperts/README.md

    - Finding and selecting appropriate experts
    - Sending your question to selected experts
    - Collecting and returning expert responses, including any errors that occurred

-#### Error Handling in MCP Tools

-Both MCP servers now properly handle error cases when asking experts:

-- The `content` and `amount_sats` fields in replies are optional
-- An optional `error` field is included when an expert request fails
-- All expert requests are processed using `Promise.allSettled` to ensure that errors from one expert don't prevent responses from other experts
-- Errors are properly propagated to clients, allowing for better error handling and user feedback

 ## Development